aras-p/ToyMeshPathTracer/readme.md

 ## The Task

 Current program is slow. *Really slow*.
 Rendering that monkey head model ("Suzanne") at a lowly 640x360 resolution, 4 samples per pixel, takes **one minute** on my PC!
-Rendering the other image ("Sponza") at the same resolution takes **half an hour**.
+Rendering the other image ("Sponza") at the same resolution takes **five hours**.

 Your task then is, of course, to make the program faster :)

-I know for sure that it is possible to make it faster by about a *hundred times* -- e.g. I got Suzanne from a minute down to 0.2 seconds, and Sponza from half an hour down to about 8 seconds.
+I know for sure that it is possible to make it faster by *more than a hundred times* -- e.g. I got Suzanne from a minute down to 0.2 seconds, and Sponza from five hours down to 8 seconds.
 It might be possible to make it even faster, but I did not quite go there.

 Now, **your task is to make it run as fast as you can**.
 I'm not asking for a "hundred times", but something like "**at least ten times faster**" is what you should aim for.

 It's entirely your choice how you will do it.
 Better algorithms?
 More efficient math?
 Better data layout?
 Multi-threading?
 SIMD?
 Rewrite in assembly?
 Rewrite as a compute shader / CUDA / OpenCL?
 Rewrite for NVIDIA RTX?
 All of these?
 You pick :) Some of what I listed